-Prevention: PRIME For Life®
+Prevention: Prime For Life®

-PRIME For Life® is an evidence-based motivational prevention, intervention and pretreatment program specifically designed for people who may be making high-risk choices.
+Prime For Life® is an evidence-based motivational prevention, intervention and pretreatment program specifically designed for people who might be making high-risk choices.
 This includes but is not limited to impaired driving offenders, college students, and young people charged with alcohol and/or drug offenses.
 It is designed to change drinking and drug use behaviors by changing beliefs, attitudes, risk perceptions, motivations, and the knowledge of how to reduce their risk of alcohol and drug related problems throughout their lives.
-Because PRIME For Life® includes both prevention and intervention content, it is also designed in a way that serves universal, selective, and indicated audiences with program delivery options for each.
+Because Prime For Life® includes both prevention and intervention content, it is also designed in a way that serves universal, selective, and indicated audiences with program delivery options for each.

-Universal audiences are those without any known increased risk factors who may only need the risk reduction information provided in the prevention component.
+Universal audiences are those without any known increased risk factors who might only need the risk reduction information provided in the prevention component.
 Some examples of potential universal audiences are all incoming freshman at a university, or employees at a company that wants to provide preventative programming to its personnel.
 Though universal audiences typically receive prevention information, many can also benefit from participating in the intervention component.

-PRIME For Life® is an evidence-based intervention.
+Prime For Life® is an evidence-based intervention.

-PRIME For Life® is nonjudgmental.
+Prime For Life® is nonjudgmental.

 Few people change if they feel judged.
-In PRIME for Life® we pay careful attention to words and experiences that promote inclusion, openness, and a lack of judgment.
+In Prime For Life® we pay careful attention to words and experiences that promote inclusion, openness, and a lack of judgment.
 Instructors are carefully trained to create and atmosphere that makes it safe for people to openly explore, and inwardly examine how their choices are affecting their lives.
-PRIME for Life® does not moralize or dictate.
+Prime For Life® does not moralize or dictate.
 We believe people have reasons for their beliefs and behaviors and that with new understanding, self-evaluation, and support for change, most people are willing to consider change.
 No scare tactics...but deep self-evaluation.

 Why is the combination of new understanding with the use of a motivational approach important?